 The snacking category is busting at the seams and is finding itself in CPG categories it did not expect.
 Like vending machines, sweets sneak into the snack industry, presenting themselves with designs resembling snack packs.

 Sees entered this arena with their snack collection boxes.
 While we were not present during the packaging design process, we’re confident that bringing their iconic look synonymous with a holiday packaging design into this category was challenging.
 How can they integrate their brand pallete into a category where colors are bold and abstract?

-See’s approach this snack-candy packaging design is keeping the outside brand assets the same while letting the inside colors pop to enhance the experience.
+See’s approach to this snack-candy packaging design keeps the outside brand assets the same while letting the inside colors pop to enhance the experience.